Home

 Girls Football

-We hold training sessions for girls who wish to join our club on Wednesday evenings to offer players the chance to learn new skills, develop their confidence, have fun and make new friends.
+We hold training sessions on Wednesday evenings to offer players the chance to learn new skills, develop their confidence, have fun and make new friends.

 We now run teams in the Berkshire County Girls Football League – come and join us!